valentinvogt/npde-summary/chapters/10.typ

 not symmetric.
 This also means that it does not induce an energy norm.
 However, it is still positive definite (see lecture document).

-#strong[Singular perturbation] A boundary value problem depending on a
+#strong[Singular perturbation]

-parameter $epsilon.alt$ is called singularly perturbed, if the limit problem for $epsilon.alt arrow.r epsilon.alt_0$ is not compatible with the boundary conditions.
+A boundary value problem depending on a parameter $epsilon.alt$ is called singularly perturbed, if the limit problem for $epsilon.alt arrow.r epsilon.alt_0$ is not compatible with the boundary conditions.

 For $epsilon.alt = 0$ the above PDE is singular perturbed.
 It cannot satisfy Dirichlet boundary conditions on the outflow part of the boundary.
+// TODO: give a clear example
 $Gamma_(upright("out")) = bx in partial Omega : bold(v (x)) dot.op bold(n (x)) > 0$,
 similarly
 $Gamma_(upright("in")) = bx in partial Omega : bold(v (x)) dot.op bold(n (x)) < 0$